Panchal2005/IT-1025/README.md

 ### It is about Account Locked.
 # Network-Design
 ## I selected this topology because it is descriptive.
 Here we have two computers, a printer, and a router.
+# PythonOOP.png
+## The purpose of this file is about code and run.